jessica-jones/jessica-jones.github.io/projects/project-4.md

 What did I learn?
 ---
+The best part was being able to put my Adobe subscription to use!
+I'm kidding of course.
 Overall, I had so much fun working with my teammates.
 Two of them are also my coworkers; it's reassuring that we can work together under pressure!
 Through this project, I am grateful for the opportunity to learn.
 Not only did I have to code things outside my comfort zone, I also experimented with new features on Github that streamlined the collaborative effort that was our project.
-It was exciting to put my Adobe membership to use by taking on the responsibility of creating the artwork for our website.
+I think our cute little Books for Bows is a great start to a future of Software Engineering.

 <img class="ui medium right floated rounded image" src="../images/b4b-welcome-bb.png">